William H. Gale

-William Henry Gale (fl.
-1860s–1890s) was an associate justice of the Colorado Territorial Supreme Court from June 10, 1865, to July 19, 1866.
+William Henry Gale (1829 – February 12, 1899) was an associate justice of the Colorado Territorial Supreme Court from June 10, 1865, to July 19, 1866.

 Early life and political efforts

 Little is written about Gale, and sources differ on his origin.
 One source says he was from Illinois, but another says he was from New York.
 A contemporaneous account describes him as being "of New York", but does not indicate whether that was his place of birth or merely his domicile at the time.

 It appears that Gale was examined and found to possess the qualifications required for admission to the bar in New York in September 1849.
 He became involved in Republican politics in New York, albeit with little success.
-In 1855 he was a candidate for County Judge, and in 1858, a candidate for Alderman.
-He was again a candidate for County Judge in 1859, and in 1862, and in January 1865 was appointed a Commissioner of Deeds.
+In 1855 he was a candidate for county judge, and in 1858, a candidate for Alderman.
+He was again a candidate for county judge in 1859, and in 1862, and in January 1865 was appointed a Commissioner of Deeds.